GrayNekoBean/elbowbumps/LOCAL_SETUP.md

 # Step 1: Install PostgreSQL

-The install instructions for Linux are simply a matter of following the instructions on the install page on the Postgres website
+The install instructions for Linux are simply a matter of following the instructions on the install page on the Postgres website:

 ```
 # Create the file repository configuration: